Solar Energy Transportation

 Solar in the Community

-90 million households across America are unable to install solar panels due to (1) motive or other.
-The solar community system is made up of a number of solar panels that are located in a central location that residents can use.
-Anyone who signs up on the spot receives reduced energy bills as well as other advantages.
+90 million homes in America are unable to install solar panels due to (1) reasons or other.
+The community solar system is comprised of a collection of solar panels that are located in a central location that residents are able to use.
+Customers who register immediately receive reduced energy bills as well as other advantages.

-- The installation is easy No worries if your roof’s orientation or the structure is not appropriate for solar power.
+- The installation is straightforward No worries if your roof’s orientation or structure is not suitable for solar power.

-- You don’t have to make a big investment upfront.
-Instead you can save money by joining an annual subscription.
+- You don’t need to buy a new car; instead, you can save money by enrolling in a monthly subscription.

-- Solar power can help defend against rising energy costs and interruptions in supply.
+- Solar power helps defend against rising energy costs and interruptions to supply.

-- Local economy support and fossil fuel production is dependent on the power of heavy industry, solar panels, and human-powered logistics.
+- Local economic development and fossil fuel production is dependent heavily on solar installations, and people-powered logistics.

-- You can reduce pollution and 02 emissions by taking action to lower your carbon footprint and mitigate the effects of climate change.
+- You can cut down on pollution and 02 emissions by doing your part to lower your carbon footprint and help to mitigate climate change.

-Community solar energy can benefit your home, your local economy and the natural environment.
+Solar energy generated by the community helps your home, the local economy and the natural environment.

-There is a great deal of interest in solar energy right now and numerous companies, not just in energy, are trying to make use of this.
-This is particularly true for solar transportation.
-We are witnessing the development of modern solar vehicles.
+There is a huge enthusiasm for solar energy currently and numerous businesses, not only in energy, are trying to take advantage of it.
+This is especially true in solar transportation.
+We are witnessing the development of ultra-modern solar vehicles.

 1. A solar-powered yacht

-Imagine a yacht that doesn’t require fuel, it only uses solar energy.
-It doesn’t make any noise, emits zero fumes, and has an unlimited range.
+Imagine a yacht that doesn’t need fuel, just solar power.
+It makes no noise and produces no emissions and has an unlimited range.

 - Maintainable electric motor